arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 Both devices use their respective UWB libraries:

-- The Portenta UWB Shield uses `ardUWBSr150.h` (for the DCU150 module)
+- The Portenta UWB Shield uses `PortentaUWBShield.h` (for the DCU150 module)
-- The Arduino Stella uses `ardUWBSr040.h` (for the DCU040 module)
+- The Arduino Stella uses `StellaUWB.h` (for the DCU040 module)

 Both sketches configure MAC addresses for identification: